renatoathaydes/kunion/README.md

 }
 ```

-The problem that `KUnion` solves is, basically, to make it easier to define this kind of types in Kotlin:
+The problem that `KUnion` solves is, basically, it makes it easier to define this kind of types in Kotlin:

 ```kotlin
 typealias Result<B> = Union.U2<Throwable, B>